gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 - At each intersection aligned intersection, perform a coverage check.
 - For each misaligned intersection, perform a coverage check on each of the 4 adjacent integer points.

- The number of intersections is a function of the positon and number of sensors—but not the size of the search area—so this will scale well as the search area grows.
+ The number of intersections is a function of the position and number of sensors—but not the size of the search area—so this will scale well as the search area grows.

 ### 6.2.
 Running Example: Line Intersection